SAFETY AND SECURITY

 Formal Complaint Procedure

 Employees may report workplace bullying directly to HRS.
 The complainant completes the Workplace Bullying Incident Report to initiate a review.
 HRS gathers information to determine if the perpetrator’s behavior is a violation of the Workplace Bullying Policy.
 HRS informs the complainant, the respondent, and relevant WSU administrators of the outcome of the review.
 NOTE: HRS does not release information regarding what, if any, personnel action is taken against an employee, unless required otherwise by law.
-HRS notifies the Office of Civil Rights Compliance and Investigation if the bullying behavior implicates EP15.
+HRS notifies Compliance and Civil Rights if the bullying behavior implicates EP15.

 Workplace bullying on University property or facilities, at University events, or while on University business, is not to be tolerated or ignored.
 Individuals who engage in workplace bullying may be subject to corrective and/or disciplinary action, up to and including dismissal or expulsion, or other action as determined appropriate by the appointing authority, in consultation with HRS.
 Students who engage in bullying may be subject to disciplinary action in accordance with the Standards of Conduct for Students.